Human penis: Ejaculation

 Ejaculation is the ejection of semen from the penis.
 It is usually accompanied by orgasm.
 A series of muscular contractions delivers semen, containing male gametes known as sperm cells or spermatozoa, from the penis.
 Ejaculation usually happens as the result of sexual stimulation, but it can be due to prostatic disease in rare cases.
-Ejaculation may occur spontaneously during sleep (known as a nocturnal emission or wet dream).
+Ejaculation may occur spontaneously during sleep (known as a nocturnal emission).
 Anejaculation is the condition of being unable to ejaculate.

+Sperm are produced in the testicles and stored in the attached epididymides.
+During ejaculation, sperm are propelled up the vasa deferentia, two ducts that pass over and behind the bladder.
+Fluids are added by the seminal vesicles and the vasa deferentia turn into the ejaculatory ducts, which join the urethra inside the prostate.
+The prostate, as well as the bulbourethral glands, add further secretions (including pre-ejaculate), and the semen is expelled through the penis.

 Ejaculation has two phases: emission and ejaculation proper.
 The emission phase of the ejaculatory reflex is under control of the sympathetic nervous system, while the ejaculatory phase is under control of a spinal reflex at the level of the spinal nerves S2–4 via the pudendal nerve.
 A refractory period succeeds the ejaculation, and sexual stimulation precedes it.

+The ischiocavernosus muscle helps to stabilize the penis during erection by compressing the crus and slowing the return of blood through the veins.
+The bulbospongiosus muscle also contributes to erection along with the expulsion of urine and semen.

 Evolved adaptations

-The human penis has been argued to have several evolutionary adaptations.
-The purpose of these adaptations is to maximise reproductive success and minimise sperm competition.
-Sperm competition is where the sperm of two males simultaneously resides within the reproductive tract of a female and they compete to fertilise the egg.
+The human penis has been argued to have several evolutionary adaptations that maximise reproductive success and minimise sperm competition.
+Sperm competition is where the sperm of two males simultaneously occupy the reproductive tract of a female and they compete to fertilise the egg.
 If sperm competition results in the rival male's sperm fertilising the egg, cuckoldry could occur.
 This is the process whereby males unwittingly invest their resources into offspring of another male and, evolutionarily speaking, should be avoided.

-The most researched human penis adaptations are testis and penis size, ejaculate adjustment and semen displacement.
+The most researched human penis adaptations are penis size and semen displacement.